met4citizen/Hypergraph/README.md

 In this case, wherever a subhypergraph in the form of the left-hand side pattern `(1,1,2)(2,3,4)` is found on the hypergraph, it is replaced with a new subhypergraph in the form of the right-hand side pattern `(1,5,4)(2,5,3)(5,5,4)`.
 The two sides of the rule must be separated with an arrow `->`.
+A spearator `==` can be used as a shortcut for reversible two-way rule.
 A rule without the right-hand side is used as the initial state.

 The system supports several rules separated with a semicolon `;` or written on separate lines.
 Hyperedge patterns can be described by using numbers and/or